mjfrigaard/sharing-your-work/manuscript/chapter1.md

-# Part 1: getting started in modern research tools
+# Getting started in modern research tools

 Congratulations!
 You've just entered graduate school, and you're on your way to more specialized education and training.
 Hopefully, after a few challenging years and sleepless nights, you'll be on your way to a rewarding career.
 Provided you did your [research](https://www.usnews.com/education/best-graduate-schools/top-graduate-schools/paying), a graduate school degree is still likely to be an excellent investment for your future.